 Including Spon End and Chapelfields

-Coventry was the most heavily bombed city outside London during the Second World War, and the rebuilding programme reshaped its housing stock dramatically.
+Coventry was the most heavily bombed city outside London during the Second World War, and the rebuilding programme changed its housing stock dramatically.
+Previously marketed as the Homebuyers Survey or RICS HomeBuyer Report, the Level 2 remains the most popular survey type for Coventry buyers purchasing standard brick-built properties.
 Our surveyors know which properties need which survey type.
-While the most complex post-war homes - precast concrete panels and steel-frame systems - require a Level 3 survey, the majority of Coventry properties sit squarely in Level 2 territory.
+The most complex post-war homes, precast concrete panels and steel-frame systems, need a Level 3 survey, but the majority of Coventry properties sit squarely in Level 2 territory.
 We regularly inspect standard brick-built terraces in Earlsdon, interwar semis across Stoke and Radford, and newer estates in Walsgrave and Eastern Green.
-These homes share common risks: aging roof coverings, deteriorating pointing on red brick walls, and damp issues in properties built before cavity wall construction became standard practice.
+These homes share familiar risks, ageing roof coverings, deteriorating pointing on red brick walls and damp issues in properties built before cavity wall construction became standard practice.
+In our experience on Coventry terraces, failed roof flashings and perished ridge pointing are the two issues we flag most often.
+Both are manageable once spotted, and expensive if they are missed.

-Coventry City Council maintains 18 conservation areas across the city, from the medieval quarter around Spon End to the Arts and Crafts neighbourhood of Chapelfields.
-Properties within these areas face restrictions on external alterations, which our Level 2 survey will flag.
-The city also has approximately 400 listed buildings - including 21 at Grade I - and buying a listed property means any repair or alteration work requires listed building consent.
-Your survey report will note if the property falls within a conservation area or carries listed status, helping your solicitor identify constraints before exchange of contracts.
+Coventry City Council looks after 18 conservation areas across the city, from the medieval quarter around Spon End to the Arts and Crafts neighbourhood of Chapelfields.
+Properties in these areas face limits on external alterations, and our Level 2 survey will point that out.
+The city also has approximately 400 listed buildings, including 21 at Grade I, and buying a listed property means any repair or alteration work needs listed building consent.
+Our report notes whether a property sits in a conservation area or has listed status, which helps the solicitor identify constraints before exchange of contracts.

 Source: ONS Census 2021.
 Coventry has a notably higher proportion of terraced housing than the national average.